Profit Calculator

 How do I calculate profit?▾

 Subtract the total cost from the total revenue.
-If you sell a product for $100 and it costs $60, your profit is $40.
+If you sell a product for £100 and it costs £60 to produce and deliver, your gross profit is £40.
+Net profit subtracts all other business expenses (overheads, taxes, interest) on top of that — this calculator focuses on gross profit.

 What is the difference between gross and net profit?▾

-Gross profit is revenue minus the direct cost of goods sold.
-Net profit subtracts all expenses (rent, salaries, taxes, etc.).
-This calculator focuses on gross profit.
+Gross profit is revenue minus the direct cost of goods sold (materials, direct labour, manufacturing costs).
+Net profit subtracts all expenses from gross profit — rent, salaries, marketing, taxes, interest, and depreciation.
+A business can have a healthy gross profit but thin or negative net profit if overheads are high.
+This calculator shows gross profit.

 How do I find selling price from a target margin?▾